 There are several physical tests that may be conducted in order to determine if the patient has symptoms of sciatica.
 It is worthwhile to test muscle strength and reflexes in the examination.

-For example, the patient can be asked to walk on their toes or heels and describe if their pain worsens.
-Additionally, rising from a squatting position is usually more painful for those that suffer from sciatica.
+For example, the patient may be asked to walk on their toes or heels and describe if their pain worsens.
+Additionally, rising from a squatting position is usually more painful for those who suffer from sciatica.

 The straight-leg-raising test is an excellent way to indicate if sciatica is present.
 In this test, the patient should be asked to lay down flat on their back and one leg should be lifted up into the air at a time.
 If the process of lifting the leg causes the pain and other symptoms to worsen, it is likely that sciatica is to blame.

 In most cases, the medical history and physical exam provide sufficient information to make a diagnosis of sciatica.
 However, some individuals present with particular risk factors that require further investigation to differentiate the condition from others with more serious consequences such as an infection, fracture, cancerous tumor, or cauda equina syndrome.

 For these patients, medical imaging is often utilized to determine the cause of the symptoms and increase the probability of a correct diagnosis.
 These are also indicated for patients with severe or persistent symptoms.